alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 presence of a common software deployment from either:

 - Request patterns made to API endpoints or
-- Responses that contain xpath or JS Objects indicating the presence of a store locator.
+- Responses where the HTML matches xpath or creates JS Objects indicating the presence of a store locator.

 To automatically attempt to detection, pass in a start URL - either the top level domain, or the specific store page.